 An immoral one is a petri dish for corruption that hollows out its own fighting power and makes its troops atrocity-prone besides.

-The competition between two such organizations in wartime is very Darwinian with the moral institutions winning in the end, barring huge disparities in combat power.
+The competition between two such organizations in wartime is very Darwinian with the moral institution winning in the end, barring huge disparities in combat power.
 (See Finland versus the Soviet Union circa 1940.)

 Masada did not fall.